The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Success.
 Lock it in.
 Let it compound.

-Update the dashboard with a new baseline
+Update the dashboard with a new baseline.

-Next month: Find the next 3% improvement
+Next month: Find the next 3% improvement.

 If achieved 1–2% improvement:

-Still compounds over time.
+It still compounds over time.

-Next month: Hunt for full 3% elsewhere
+Next month: Hunt for a full 3% elsewhere.

 If achieved <1% improvement:

-Implementation issue or wrong opportunity selected.
+Likely an implementation issue or the wrong opportunity selected.

 If no improvement or negative result: